Filtering of a noisy signal by sliding averaging

 Conclusion

-We have compared several methods of signal averaging performed with the help of Moving RMS block with different settings and we can implement the algorithm we need and objectively choose the best way of filtering.
+We compared several signal averaging methods performed using the block Moving RMS With different settings, we can implement the algorithm we need, as well as objectively choose the best filtering method.